How To Make Ermine Frosting: Your Complete Guide

 - pinch of fine salt

-- Cook sweetened flour paste: In a pan, whisk together the flour and sugar.
-Pour in the cold milk and whisk until everything is distributed.
+In a pan, whisk together the flour and sugar.
+Pour in the cold milk and heavy cream.
+Whisk until you no longer see lumps of flour.

-- Sieve (optional) and cool sweetened flour paste: If you feel like you may have clumps though or want to be extra sure you get a super smooth frosting, feel free to run the paste through a sieve onto a shallow tray/plate.
+If you have clumps or want to ensure you get a super smooth frosting, push the hot paste through a sieve onto the tray.

-- Add cooled flour paste: Ensure your paste is cool to the touch.
+Ensure your paste is cool to the touch.
 Mix the paste in 4 to 5 additions.
-Add the first amount, then whisk on high speed for a few seconds before adding the next.
+Add the first amount, then whisk on high speed for a few seconds before adding the next. - Adjust buttercream for texture.

-- Adjust buttercream for texture: The whisk introduces many air pockets, so switch to the paddle attachment for smoothing.
+The whisk introduces many air pockets, so switch to the paddle attachment for smoothing.
 Run the mixer on low speed for a few minutes until most of the air pockets are smoothed out.

 Compared to most other buttercreams, this frosting may feel looser.
 Don't let that deter you; it will still pipe and frost a cake just fine.
-Remember that it has a lower butter content than my other buttercreams, so that it will feel less dense.
+It has a lower butter content than my other buttercreams, so that it will feel less dense.
 Running a spatula over the top of the buttercream several times while smoothing onto cakes or through a piping tip will give you the smoothest result with this frosting style.

 Recipe Card - Adriana's Notes